Liu Bang the Emperor Gaozu of Han — First Civilian Emperor in Chinese History and the Founder of the Han Dynasty

-His legendary experience told people, for the first time, origin and family name doesn’t quite matter, talent and courage could triumph social status, and no one is born noble or humble.
+Their legendary experiences showed people, for the first time, origin and family name doesn’t quite matter, talent and courage could triumph social status, and no one is born noble or humble.

 Peasant Liu Bang and His Idle Early Life